Visa and residence permit

 Generally speaking, most non-EU citizens will have to obtain a visa in their home country before they can travel to the Netherlands.

 Some non-EU citizens do not need a visa.
 However, you will need a residence permit if you are going to stay in the Netherlands for more than three months.
 Team Immigration from Zuyd University of Applied Sciences will assist you with your application.
-You can apply between the 1 May and 1 July.
 After applying as a student in StudieLink you will receive an email with instructions.

 You can use this manual (pdf) to guide you through the online application process for your visa or residence permit.